anyahush/surf-the-wave/README.md

     * I want to be able to leave reviews on products.
     * I want to be able to edit or delete my reviews.
     * I want to be able to leave comments on the blog posts.
+    * I want to be able to edit or delete comments on blog posts.
     * I want to be able to delete my account.
+    * I want to be able to change my password to keep my account secure.
-    * I want to be able to change my password if I forget it.
+    * I want to be able to reset my password if I forget it.

 - As a returning visitor:
     * I want to be able to find social media links.